zhtmike/d-separation/README.md

 An algorihtm implementation for finding all D-seperation nodes in a belief network

-Reference: Daphne Koller and Nir Friedman, *Probabilistic Graphical Models Principles and Techniques*
+Reference: Daphne Koller and Nir Friedman, *Probabilistic Graphical Models Principles and Techniques*, p74-75.